 How do you sow and grow Chioggia beets?

-Our Chioggia beets are included in the free Planty Gardening app.
-Use it, and you'll get step-by-step guidance from seed to harvest.
+This Chioggia beetroot is included in the free Makkelijke Moestuin app.
+Use it and you will get guidance from seed to harvest.

-So you don't need to know how to grow Chioggia beets before you start: the app takes you through every step.
+So you do not need to know how to grow Chioggia beetroot successfully before you start.

 Level 1: Sowing Chioggia beets